mmaithani/mmaithani/README.md

 - 👨‍💻 Some of my projects are available at [here](https://mmaithani.github.io/#portfolio)

-- 💬 Ask me about **Technology, Programming, technical troubleshooting, Graphic & web desingning**
+- 💬 Ask me about **Technology, Programming, technical troubleshooting, Graphic & Gaming**

 - 📫  Reach me at **mohitmaithani@aol.com**